HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 PiB has reached a pseudo “steady state” wherein binding estimates are more stable.
 8. Create a hand-drawn cerebellum GM ROI
    1. In FSL, turn off the PET overlay.
-   1. Turn on Edit mode by selecting Tools>Edit Mode
+   1. Turn on Edit mode by selecting Tools -> Edit Mode
    1. In the image viewer, navigate to the inferior portion of the cerebellar GM (~Z voxel location 30).
 You should be 1-2 axial planes below the inferior GM/WM boundary in the cerebellum.